Nyameri/widowschatDesk/README.md

 7

-THEY WANTED TO ALLEVIATE POVERTY mca's of nyamira,a comfortable county,took a goodwill tour and visited a low~income village. they returned with the idea that the people of their
+THEY WANTED TO ALLEVIATE POVERTY: mca's of nyamira,a comfortable county,took a goodwill tour and visited a low~income village. they returned with the idea that the people of their